sigsum/sigsum-go/doc/tools.md

    requirement, and
 4. the inclusion proof ties the leaf to the signed tree head.

-See [Sigsum proof](./sigsum-proof.md) for more information on the meaning of a sigsum proof, and the validation criteria,
+See the [Sigsum proof spec](./sigsum-proof.md) for more information on the meaning of a sigsum proof, and the validation criteria.

 ## Example